gbrdead/silo/README.md

 | AMD Ryzen 3700X | 3.6 GHz | 8 | 16 | 512 KB | 4 MB | 32 MB | 2020 | high mid-range desktop |
 | AMD Ryzen 7735HS | 3.2 GHz | 8 | 16 | 512 KB | 4 MB | 16 MB | 2025 | high mid-range laptop |

 All the CPUs are set to run constantly at their base frequency for the duration of the test.
+Boosting the frequency is disabled for the sake of stable measurements.
+Remark: The Intel Core i5-10210U base frequency is artificially low.
+This CPU can operate at boosted frequency indefinitely.
+De facto, it performs much better than what the tests here show.

 ---